 I must admit that, had I met Waugh, I don’t think I’d have liked him very much.

 Learn more about Evelyn Waugh’s life and work, the actual house which was the model for Brideshead (no, not Castle Howard), the themes, styles and characters in the book, and perhaps enjoy sharing discussion questions with your book group – or even here with me.
 My Reader’s Guide has all this and more about this evocative and memorable novel.
 I always love to hear what you think so leave a comment below.

 What did you think about Lord Marchmain’s last-minute acceptance of the Last Sacrament?
 What is the greatest tragedy of this book?
-Let me know your thoughts by leaving a comment below.
+Let me know your thoughts by leaving a comment.